hyperunknown/jose/README.md

 # Contributing

 Requests for new features, bug fixed and all other ideas to make this library useful are welcome.
-If you feel comfortable writting code, you could try to fix [opened issues where help is wanted](https://github.com/Spomky-Labs/jose/labels/help+wanted) or [those that are easy to fix](https://github.com/Spomky-Labs/jose/labels/easy-pick).
+If you feel comfortable writing code, you could try to fix [opened issues where help is wanted](https://github.com/Spomky-Labs/jose/labels/help+wanted) or [those that are easy to fix](https://github.com/Spomky-Labs/jose/labels/easy-pick).

 Do not forget to [follow these best practices](doc/Contributing.md).